darul75/web-react/README.md

 FOCUS
 -------------

-Thanks to [https://github.com/nfl/react-helmet](react-helmet), now you will be able to enhance head dom part with one json configuration file.
+Thanks to [react-helmet](https://github.com/nfl/react-helmet), now you will be able to enhance head dom part with one json configuration [file](https://github.com/darul75/web-react/blob/master/assets/config.json).

 ```json
 {